JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Making Java's annotation processors working

 By default, kapt assumes that all annotation processors work through it and disables Java's compiler's annotation processors.
-Sometimes, some plugins should be launched via annotation processor of Java's compiler.
-To make such plugins working, you need to change the behaviour described above.
+Sometimes, some plugins should be launched via an annotation processor of Java's compiler.
+To make such plugins working, you need to change the behavior described above.

-If you use Gradle build system, add the additional flag to the `build.gradle` file to make Java's compiler's annotations processors working:
+If you use the Gradle build system, add the additional flag to the `build.gradle` file to make Java's compiler's annotations processors working:

 ```groovy